webforj/webforj-documentation/docs/components/table/table_rendering.md

 While custom renderers can be created, there are multiple pre-configured renderers available for use within a `Table`.
 The following are available for developers to use out of the box without the need to create a custom renderer:

->- `ButtonRenderer` - Renderer for a webforj button.
+>- `ButtonRenderer` - Renderer for a webforJ button.
 >- `NativeButtonRenderer` - Renderer for a native HTML button.
 >- `ElementRenderer` - The base class for all renderers which render an HTML tag **with** content.
 >- `VoidElementRenderer` - The base class for all renderers which render a void element, or an HTML tag **without** content.